-Greg Crockett (chair), Bart Shaull (co-chair), Matt James, Terri Meyer, Wes Daniels, Michael Atchison, Cindy Odle, Zach Daniels, Elizabeth Holmes
+Greg Crockett (chair), Bart Shaull (co-chair), Zach Daniels, Elizabeth Holmes

 Provides oversight and direction for all the ministries of our church.

-Adam Harrington (chair/two terms), Laurie Sanders, Cody Stovall, Judy Stanfill, Donna Cagle, Jim Anderson, Chris Smith, Frances Bobbitt, Benjamin Lewis, Julie Meyer (SPRC), Warren Ramer (treasurer), Ray Marcum (delegate to AC/UM Men), Becky Ujcich (UM Women), David Small (lay leader), John Allen Anderson (finance), Greg Crockett (trustees)
+Laurie Sanders, Donna Cagle, Jim Anderson, Chris Smith, Benjamin Lewis, Warren Ramer (treasurer), Ray Marcum (delegate to AC/UM Men), Becky Ujcich (UM Women), David Small (lay leader), John Allen Anderson (finance), Greg Crockett (trustees)